sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-setup/ai-core-aiapi-clientsdk-setup.md

     !![paste code](img/jupyter/paste-code.png)

     - The code will create connection to your SAP AI Core instance using your `aic_service_key.json` and store the connection to SAP AI API Client SDK instance variable `ai_api_client`.
-    - We will use this `ai_api_client` variable  throughout the tutorial to refer to our connection to SAP AI API, watch out for **Warning** in the tutorials, where the same is referred(used).
+    - Use this `ai_api_client` variable  throughout the tutorial to refer to your connection to SAP AI API, watch out for **Warning** in the tutorials, where the same is referred(used).

 [DONE]